beesbuddy/beesbuddy-config/README.md

 ## How to use

+Initial config that will store configuration information should be placed in root folder named `app_config.initial.json`.
 Write config structure of your app.

-Actual config should be placed in root folder named `app_config.default.json`
-Example:
+Example of config structure:

 ```go
 type ConfigType struct {